HL7/FHIR-us-pq-cmc-fda/input/pagecontent/instruction.md

 ·         Open the output in a text editor or browser to check the content.

+### Markdown Supported by Stylesheets
+n
+There are many elements defined by the markdown datatype.
+The sytlesheets are restricted to GitHub flavor of Markdown.
+Line feeds must be double spaces.
+Not all markdown features are supported.
+#### Supported
+* Headers <h1>, <h2> and <h3>
+* Emphasis
+* Unordered Lists with asterisk only
+* Ordered Lists
+* Links
+* Blockqoutes
+* Backslash Escapses: restricted to asterisk, underscore, curly braces, Parenthesis, plus sign and minus sign
+* Fenced Code Blocks will only be supported for strucuture graphics not markdown fields.

+#### Not Supported
+* Images
+* Username Mentions
+* Issue References
+* Task Lists
+* Tables
+* Emoji

 ### Referencing Bundled Resources

 <p>All entries in the bundle must have an identifer if they because they are referenced within the document.
 Unless there is a unique identifier and system available, provide a Uniform Resource Identifier (URI): Generic Syntax as the identifer.
 More information is avabilabe at: [https://datatracker.ietf.org/doc/html/rfc3986/](https://datatracker.ietf.org/doc/html/rfc3986/).
 The system should be entered as "urn:ietf:rfc:3986".</p>